 We all know that in October of 2011, Google introduced secure search as a way to protect the privacy of its dedicated users.
 It began small, only affecting searches made over certain Google products and searches made by users who were signed into a Google account such as Gmail.

-Still, it was early days, and only about 10 – 15% of search queries were effected.
-By the close of 2013, however, Google had adopted secure search for all of its user’s queries, and all SEOs were denied nearly 100% access to keyword data that we used to develop and monitor our SEO strategies.
+Still, it was early days, and only about 10 – 15% of search queries were affected.
+By the close of 2013, however, Google had adopted secure search for all of its user's queries, and all SEOs were denied nearly 100% access to keyword data that we used to develop and monitor our SEO strategies.

 What are we to do in a world devoid of keyword data?
 Well, here are some effective tips that will help us cope with the dreaded 'Keyword Not Provided', and learn to live with Google's Secure Search.

 It's easy to forget that Google is not the only search engine that people use.
 While Bing and other search engines do not have nearly the cache as Google, they can still be used to get an idea of what keywords are driving traffic to your site.

 It may be a smaller window on your referral data, but it can still be extrapolated to see how your chosen keywords are performing in general searches.
 Set up your Bing Webmaster account properly with an XML sitemap, etc. Then log in once a month or so and check your keyword data along with any other maintenance.

 Google Search Console is an invaluable asset, and it does still provide keyword data.
 The data is not as specific as it could be and is not tied to any of your site's actual landing pages.